 Entrance is free.

-23. Museum of the Americas
+23. Learn about Colonialism at Museum of the Americas

 The Museum of the Américas shows pre-Columbian and colonial pieces.
 It is perfect if you are interested in Spanish history from the Colonial Times and would like to know more about Indigenous culture.
 There are so many free things you can do in Madrid that are educational, and I especially like this one!